 So I’m finally back from Alaska.
 It’s great to be back home, and I’m enjoying having the use of indoor plumbing.
 It’s very strange what you miss – I loathe doing dishes, but it’s nice to finally have running water available for cleaning plates.
 I’m pretty pleased with the way my summer research turned out.
 Read more about Return to Civilization – Adam Eichenwald[…]

 Instream Flows on the Middle Fork of the Popo Agie Over the last two months I’ve been helping piece together a picture of water use on the Middle Fork of the Popo Agie River.
 Water from the Middle Fork irrigates some 11,500 acres of agricultural land in the region around Lander, Wyoming.
-These diversions support Read more about Instream Flows along the Middle Fork of the Popo Agie and Repeat Photography at Red Canyon Ranch – Austin Rempel[…]
+These diversions support Read more about Instream Flows and Photography for Landscape Monitoring – Austin Rempel[…]

 Nome’s only radio station has ruined other variety stations for me.
 I mean, in the span of 15 minutes this one small station pumps out a current pop hit, follows up with some Rolling Stones, moves to the top 5 songs from 1957, and finishes up the time slot with an elderly man telling an Read more about Nome FM – Adam Eichenwald[…]